selimhamidou/selimhamidou.github.io/_posts/2023-06-02-I_Integrated_Salesforce_With_A_Google_API_To_Display_On_A_Map_The_Best_Pizzas_Around_Me.markdown

     Matcher matcher = regex.matcher(givenAddress); //We apply the regex to our string Map<String, String> addressComponents = new Map<String, String>(); //We define a map to store the street name and the city if (matcher.find() && matcher.groupCount() >= 2) {
-      //If we find at least two results(street and city), we isolate the two groups, and we save them to the map String lastExpressionBeforeComma = matcher.group(1).trim();
+      //If we find at least two results(street and city), we isolate the two groups, and save them to the map String lastExpressionBeforeComma = matcher.group(1).trim();
       String lastExpressionAfterComma = matcher.group(2).trim();
       addressComponents.put('street', lastExpressionBeforeComma);